 Letting us measure how many people are using the services we provide, so we can make them easier and faster to use

-Enabling us to analyse data, anonymously, so we can better understand how people use government services
+Enabling us to analyse data, anonymously, so we can better understand how people use the service

-You can learn more about cookies from the GOV.UK guidance on cookies.
+You can learn more about cookies from the https://www.gov.uk/help/cookies.

 We use Google Analytics for anonymous tracking of how you use this site.
 The Google Analytics cookie stores information such as when you visited the site, whether you have been to the site before, what pages you visit, how long you are on the site, how you got there and what you click on.